Herman De Croo

-Herman Francies Joseph De Croo (born 12 August 1937) is a Belgian politician of the Open Flemish Liberals and Democrats.
+Herman Francies Joseph De Croo (born 12 August 1937) is a Belgian politician of Anders (formerly Open Flemish Liberals and Democrats).
 First elected in March 1968, he is the longest serving Belgian member of parliament, serving uninterrupted until 2014.
 He is the father of former prime minister Alexander De Croo.

 He went to school at Collège Saint-Stanislas in Mons.
 He obtained a doctorate in law from the Université libre de Bruxelles in 1961, and later attended the University of Chicago Law School on a Fulbright Scholarship.